ShirleyLiuXQ/ShirleyLiuXQ.github.io/research.md

 G, Arpino, X. Liu and R. Venkataramanan (2023) Changepoints detection in high-dimensional linear regression

-The article above studies an important branch of sequential analysis: changepoint detection, where the goal is to detect changes in the state of a phenomenon (e.g. detection of deterioration in quality of the output from a continuous production process).
+The article above studies an important branch of **sequential analysis**: **changepoint detection**, where the goal is to detect changes in the state of a phenomenon (e.g. detection of deterioration in quality of the output from a continuous production process).
 We propose an efficient Bayesian algorithm for this task and demonstrate its versatility in integrating signal priors and number of changepoints over existing state-of-the-art methods.

 X. Liu and R. Venkataramanan (2023) On generalising Wormald's differential equation theorem

-The above is an exciting work where we generalise the celebrated Wormald's differential equation theorem for characterising discrete random processes with higher rates of change.
+The above is an exciting work where we generalise the celebrated **Wormald's differential equation theorem** for characterising **discrete random processes** with higher rates of change.
 The extended method can be used to analyse a variety of randomised combinatorial algorithms, including the widely used message passing algorithms.
 We demonstrate the utility of the theorem through examples.